Jbleezy/BO1-Reimagined/README.md

 ### Call of the Dead
 * Removed zombie spawn delay at the beginning of a match
-* Decreased the minimum delay between switching Pack-a-Punch locations from 100 seconds to 15 seconds
+* Decreased the delay between switching Pack-a-Punch locations from 100-120 seconds to 15 seconds
-* Decreased the maximum delay between switching Pack-a-Punch locations from 120 seconds to 15 seconds
+* Zombies no longer take damage from the water

 #### Zipline
 * FOV no longer changes while riding the zipline